-The Adviser has selected the Underlying Fund for each Fund that it believes is most appropriate to represent the investment option featured.
-In selecting the Underlying Fund, the Adviser considers a variety of factors in the context of current economic and market conditions, including the Underlying Fund's investment strategies, risk profile and historical performance.
-The Adviser also determines the amount of each Fund's assets to allocate between the Core Sleeve and the Volatility Overlay.
+The Fund's Core Sleeve consists of approximately 95% of its net assets under normal circumstances Prospectus, although the Adviser reserves the right to increase or decrease the size of the Fund's Core Sleeve at its discretion.
+The Core Sleeve invests in an Underlying Fund that generally pursues an "active" style of management, meaning that its portfolio managers actively make investment decisions and initiate buying and selling of securities and other instruments with the goal of seeking high total investment return.
+The Adviser has selected for the Fund the Underlying Fund that it believes is most appropriate to represent a flexible investment strategy that invests in multiple asset classes.
+In selecting the Underlying Fund, the Adviser considers a variety of factors in the context of current economic and market conditions. including the Underlying Fund's investment strategies, risk profile and historical performance.
+The Adviser also determines the amount of the Fund's assets to allocate between the Core Sleeve and the Volatility Overlay.